benobee/component-literal/README.md

 **Arguments**

-element (DOM Node) :
+element (DOM Element Node) :
-returns an HTML string of a DOM node.
+returns an HTML string of a element.

 ********************************************